PhD in Comparative Literature

 Although your graduate student colleagues are excellent sources of information, you should also consult the GPD directly, at any time, with any questions about program requirements and policies.

 Doctoral students in the Program of Comparative Literature focus on three literatures or fields of concentration.
 Work in the primary literature or field of concentration requires broad historical coverage from the pre-modern period to the contemporary era, with emphasis either on a genre or on a major period, and a thorough reading knowledge of the language.
 Work in the second and third literatures requires coverage of the period or genre related to the field of emphasis in the first literature.
-Students must demonstrate very good reading knowledge of the second language of concentration, and good competence in the third.
+Students must demonstrate advanced proficiency in their reading knowledge of the second language of concentration, and intermediate competence in the third.

 The PhD in Comparative Literature requires the successful completion of 45 credit hours, which are to be distributed as follows: 21 graduate credits in Comparative Literature, 6 of which must be at the 600-800 level (excluding dissertation credits); 6 graduate credits in a major literature; 6 in a second literature studied in the original language; 3 graduate credits in a third literature studied in the original language; 9 graduate credits in electives.